TheWookHub/NextFlow_WookScan/README.md

 ![Test Image](readme_figures/WookFlow_Illustration.png)

 ***Fig 1.** WookScan overview.
 Left side illustrates Pre-PhIPSeq library generation and right side shows Post-PhIPSeq analysis.
-The centre component illustrates the wet laboratory procedure during a PhIPSeq experiment.*
+The centre component illustrates the wet laboratory procedure during a PhIPSeq experiment.
+Figure generated using BioRender (www.biorender.com)*

 **Note:** You cannot run Pre-PhIPSeq and Post-PhIPSeq at the same time because the input of Post-PhIPSeq requires the actual sequencing data generated from the wetlab (PhIPSeq) experiment.